 In this Dupe article, I’m not gonna tell you to swap out your more expensive options for affordable ones.
 No!
 I just want to share with you palettes I have found to have extremely close resemblances, if not identical.
 It will give you and your budget more options for where you want to put your ££$$!
 Heck, you can even get all 3 matching palettes for the fun of your collection.

-In this eyeshadow palette dupe article I’ve divided the eyeshadows into their colours.
+I’ve divided the eyeshadows into their colour stories.
 From purples and greens to nudes and pinks, and rainbows and reds, we have you covered!
 I’ve compared the colours as well as the pigmentation and how easy the palettes are to blend.
 I can’t wait to share it with you because this stuff is gold!
 I’ve made some amazing, fascinating discoveries that when I set out to do this article, I didn’t think was possible!

 Rainbow palettes aren’t for everyone.
 Mostly because we have this fear that we may never really use them to their full potential.
 And it’s a valid concern.
 But in all scrutiny, having a rainbow palette ready on the side is like owning 5 separate palettes.
 Simply because, you get all the colours of the rainbow in one palette!
 Rainbow eyeshadows are flexible, especially when they contain a nude or 2.